314dev/PI/docs/source/common/debugging.rst

 Debugging
 #########

-The Lightning :class:`~pytorch_lightning.trainer.trainer.Trainer` is empowered with a lot of flags that can help you debug your :class:`~pytorch_lightning.core.lightning.LightningModule`.
+The Lightning :class:`~pi_ml.trainer.trainer.Trainer` is empowered with a lot of flags that can help you debug your :class:`~pi_ml.core.lightning.LightningModule`.

 .. raw:: html